jackyzha0/jackyzha0.github.io/content/thoughts/Algorithms of Oppression.md

 ---

 ## Chapter 1
-Moving the focus away from 'problematic users and data' to search architecture itself.
+Focuses on moving the blame away from 'problematic users and data' and towards [[thoughts/search]] architecture itself.

 > If the majority rules in search engine results, then how might those who are in the minority ever be able to influence or control the way they are represented in a search engine?